 Anadarko’s stock performance

-As you can see in the above graph, Anadarko Petroleum’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (UCO).
-Crude oil and natural gas prices (UGAZ) have also been driving the Energy Select Sector SPDR ETF (XLE).
+As you can see in the chart below, Anadarko’s performance has been mainly driven by crude oil prices (UCO).
+Crude oil and natural gas prices (UNG) have also been driving the Energy Select Sector SPDR ETF (XLE).

-Both XLE and Anadarko Petroleum have underperformed the SPDR S&P 500 ETF (SPY) (SPX-INDEX), which rose 6.0% during the period.
-The energy sector makes up ~7.0% of SPY.
+As we can see in the chart, both XLE and Anadarko Petroleum have underperformed the SPDR S&P 500 ETF (SPY), which has risen ~14% YTD (year-to-date).
+The energy sector makes up ~6.0% of SPY.

 The fall of Anadarko stock on November 1, 2017, before the market opened is likely the result of the company’s worse-than-expected earnings for 3Q17 reported the previous day after the markets closed.
 To know more about Anadarko’s 3Q17 performance, read Part 1 of this series.